 - Toggle the slider next to iMessage to green

 To sync your messages across all your Apple devices, you need to sign in with the same Apple ID you use with Messages on your iPhone and other devices.
-Just click the “Sync Now” button to get all your message history downloaded so you don’t start afresh.
+Just click the “Sync Now” button to download all your message history so you don’t need to start afresh.

 If you learned how to set up iMessage on Mac today, please share and/or recommend this guide, so your friends can benefit from it too.